CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 6. Everything else-
    Things like the webcam, microphone, etc...

+I will have the first beta EFI no later than oct 10th.

 Any and all help is welcome form people who want to test, to people who know how to use Opencore.